 At The Croft Primary school Learning is at the head and of all we do to enable ALL children to reach their full potential by offering a broad and balanced curriculum that is accessible to every child.
 You will read how we do this through our clear intent, implementation and impact overviews

 In Writing, we have chosen to use high quality texts that are progressive from EYFS to Year 6 to support the skills needed to enable children to become competent in the skill and understanding of what and how to be/become a writer.
 We follow a 3-phase planning and teaching approach that follows a clear sequence of skills that are both progressive and sequential and involve explicit links between the skills of writing and reading.
-This enables our children to become confident in their understanding of text and apply that knowledge to their writing.
+This enables our children to become confident in their understanding of the text and apply that knowledge to their writing.
 Where appropriate and possible these writing/reading text link to our broader curriculum.

 We have taught daily reading sessions in Year 2 – Year 6 (teacher led), using our 3-phrase approach.
-Our approach is titled: Pre phase 1, Phase 1 and Phase 2.
-Each phase involves discussions/oral activities, deepening knowledge of language and exploring texts.
-These are set to support knowledge understanding, fluency and comprehension as well as provide the links between language, reading and writing.
+Our approach is titled: Pre phase 1, Phase 1, and Phase 2.
+Each phase involves discussions/oral activities, deepening knowledge of the language, and exploring texts.
+These are set to support knowledge understanding, fluency, and comprehension as well as provide the links between language, reading, and writing.